icy/bash-coding-style/README.md

 `$?` is used to get the return code of the *last statement*.
 To use it, please make sure you are not too late.
-The best way is to save the variable to a local variable.
+The best way is to save the last return code thanks to some local variable.
 For example,

 ```bash